Publish/Subscribe Patterns: Topics, Subscriptions, Filtering

 Publish/Subscribe Patterns: Topics, Subscriptions, and Filtering

-Publish/subscribe is a messaging pattern where senders (publishers) do not send messages directly to specific receivers.
-Instead, they broadcast messages to topics.
+Publish/subscribe is a messaging pattern where senders (publishers) broadcast messages to topics instead of sending them directly to specific receivers.
 Subscribers receive messages from the topics they care about.
-This decoupling is useful but introduces challenges around topic design, filtering, and delivery semantics.
+This decoupling is practical but comes with tradeoffs around topic design, filtering, and delivery semantics.

 Topic Design